ppaappeerr/ros2_ws-src/PROJECT_CONTEXT.md

 *   **Refine Haptics:** Experiment with the 123 available effects to create the most intuitive feedback.
 *   **Improve Code Quality:** Use `enum` for Command IDs to increase readability.
 *   **Enhance Connection Stability:** Implement robust error handling and reconnection logic for Wi-Fi and micro-ROS.

+---

+## Gemini's Language Preference

+**Instruction:** Always respond in Korean, regardless of the language the user asks in.